angiesk/psychic-fortnight/README.md

 `docker image ls`

-docker compose looks for image with the name, so explictly pass build flag to build new image
+docker compose looks for image with the name, so explicitly pass build flag to build new image

 `docker-compose up -d --build`